PantelisTass/Computational-Geometry/README.md

 # Computational-Geometry
-This is a repo containing code I wrote as part of my Summer research project at Imperail College London themed in random constructions in mathematics; in particular about conformally balanced trees and the harmonic measure.
+This is a repo containing code I wrote as part of my Summer research project at Imperial College London themed in random constructions in mathematics; in particular about conformally balanced trees and the harmonic measure.